sails-adminpanel/sails-adminpanel/docs/Widget.md

  * custom [CustomBase] - mount JS/html widget into dashboard widget

 Widgets have magic on loading sails project such as model or service.
-This function work on `sails.config.adminpanel.autoloadWidgetsPath: string`.
+This function work on `adminizer.config.autoloadWidgetsPath: string`.
 Widget is a class which created by abstract class and pass it in WidgetHanler.add

 > ⚠️ Any new Widget type must be added to `WidgetType` inside `/lib/widgets/widgetHandller.ts` file.
 Additionally, within this handler, the logic for the new type needs to be implemented inside the `getAll` method specifically created for the added type.